Retirement planning Demo

 For defined benefit schemes

-Contributions to a money purchase arrangement to fund life can continue without the loss of enhanced protection provided the following criteria are met:
+Contributions to a money purchase arrangement to fund life cover can continue without the loss of enhanced protection provided the following criteria are met:

 They're are used to fund life cover under a contract of insurance